jjardel-infosec/grep-backURLs/README.md

 ## 💓 Credits:

- 1 . tomnomnom for developing waybackurls
+ 1. @tomnomnom for developing waybackurls
  2.  project discovery for creating subfinder.
  3. Sathvik and his [video](https://www.youtube.com/watch?v=lp4Do_VIwzw)  for inspiration.